 While in Manchester, an easy detour to Salford to visit the Imperial War Museum North and the Lowry Gallery – home of the national collection of paintings by LS Lowry, England’s most popular 20th Century painter – is recommended.

-For opera buffs, Glyndebourne Festival, which takes place each year in a purpose built opera house in the grounds of a stately home in the south of England is a must, and on a warm summer’s evening, a champagne picnic before the performance begins is hard to beat.
+Glyndebourne Festival Opera, which takes place each year in a purpose built opera house in the grounds of a stately home in the south of England is a must, and on a warm summer’s evening, a champagne picnic on the lawn before the performance begins is hard to beat.

 In fact, every year across the UK and Ireland, more and more festivals squeeze into the calendar and vie for our attention.
 From the Edinburgh International Festival to The Proms – the world’s largest classical music festival, and from Glastonbury to the Great British Gin Festival, there is something for every taste.
-At Janet Redler Travel & Tourism, we love visiting as many as we can, so we’ve put together a list of some of our favourites.
+At Janet Redler Travel, we love visiting as many as we can, so we’ve put together a list of some of our favourite festivals.